Orange stars

 Diverticulosis is suspected when symptoms such as unexplained painful cramps, bowel movement disturbances, or painless rectal bleeding, especially in an older adult, are present.

-Diverticula that do not cause symptoms are usually found incidentally during colonoscopy, video capsule endoscopy, barium enema, CT scan, or magnetic resonance imaging (MRI).
+Diverticula that do not cause symptoms are usually found incidentally during colonoscopy, video capsule endoscopy, barium enema, computed tomography scan, or magnetic resonance imaging (MRI).
+When they do cause symptoms, colonoscopy is important to confirm the diagnosis and to exclude other causes of the symptoms such as colon cancer.

 Diverticulosis